Bulgur: Characteristics

-Bulgur is cracked wheat that has been parboiled.
+Bulgur is produced by parboiling raw wheat, which is then de-hulled, dried, and cracked.
 Bulgur is a common ingredient in cuisines of many countries of the West Asian cuisine and Mediterranean Basin, such as Syria.
 It has a light, nutty flavor.

 Bulgur is recognized as a whole grain by the United States Department of Agriculture.

 Composition and nutrition

 Cooked bulgur is 78% water, 19% carbohydrates, 3% protein, and contains negligible fat (table).
 A 100 g reference serving supplies 350 kJ of food energy.
 A study of uncooked samples from different sources found, with some variation between samples, about 9% protein, 11% moisture, 1% ash, 70% starch of which 2–2.8% beneficial resistant starch, 7% fibre, mostly beneficial insoluble fibre.

+Etymology

+The word bulgur is the Turkish pronunciation of the Arabic burghul (برغل), which is ultimately borrowed from the Persian barghul.